joriswitstok/mercurius/README.md

 (mercurius3) $ python test.py
 ```

-While the script is running, this should produce output in the terminal informing the user about the input choices and photometry as well as the progress of the fitting procedure.
-When it has finished, the code will have saved several data files (in the the `MN_results` folder) and figures (in `MN_plots`).
+While the code is running, this should produce output in the terminal informing the user about the input choices and photometry as well as the progress of the fitting procedure.
+If it has finished successfully, several figures will have been saved in the `MN_plots` folder.
+It will also have created data files containing results of the fitting routine (in `MN_results`) that can be loaded in subsequent runs to speed up the code.
 Below, the functionality is explained step by step.

+### <a name="Understanding_the_code_usage"></a>Understanding the code's usage

 The main functionality is accessed through an `FIR_SED_fit` object, which can be imported after the main folder has been added to the `PYTHONPATH`.
 We also create two subfolders for saving the results and figures created in the next steps.